Shuvomoy/blog/_posts/2020-09-08-proximal_operator_over_matrix.md

 In this blog, we will show how to compute proximal operator of a constrained function.
 The entire code is written in markdown using the package [Weave.jl](https://github.com/JunoLab/Weave.jl).
 The corresponding `.jmd` notebook (can be opened both as a markdown file in any text editor or code in `Juno`), can be downloaded [here](https://raw.githubusercontent.com/Shuvomoy/blog/gh-pages/codes/2020-09-08-proximal_operator_over_matrix.jmd).<!-- more -->

-As an example we consider the function:
+As an example, we consider a constrained convex function that shows up in low-rank factor analysis problem.
+The function, where the matrices $X,D$ are the inputs, can be written as:

 $$
 \begin{eqnarray*}